iotitan/EmulatorBox/README.md

   - Use: ```./RunProgramSilent.exe <PROGRAM_PATH> [<PARAM_1>] [<PARAM_2>] [...]```
 - ```./scripts/```
   - Node JS scripts to perform various functionality (mostly for the Stream Deck).
+  - Prebuilt executables for tools that need them.
 - ```./system_wallpaper.png```
   - A basic wallpaper to show on system startup and desktop while things are loading.